PascalBod/embedded-systems-for-ML/README.md

 The hardware target for the practice sessions is the [Silicon Labs EFR32xG24 Dev Kit](https://www.silabs.com/development-tools/wireless/efr32xg24-dev-kit?tab=overview), based on the [EFR32MG24 wireless System on Chip (SoC)](https://www.silabs.com/wireless/zigbee/efr32mg24-series-2-socs).

-This presentation was used as a support for the 22-hour course given at [IMT Atlantique](https://www.imt-atlantique.fr/en) in January 2025.
-The 22-hour duration was slightly too short to cover all the practical sessions.
+This presentation is used as a support for the 22-hour course taught at [IMT Atlantique](https://www.imt-atlantique.fr/en) in January.

 ## Prerequisites for the practice sessions

 ### Software

-#### Overview

-Two different development environments are used:

-* [Silicon Labs Simplicity Studio](https://www.silabs.com/developer-tools/simplicity-studio) (based on Eclipse CDT) is used for bare metal (i.e. no RTOS) practice sessions and for FreeRTOS-based practice sessions
+[Silicon Labs Simplicity Studio 5](https://www.silabs.com/developer-tools/simplicity-studio) (based on Eclipse CDT) is used for bare metal (i.e. no RTOS) practice sessions and for FreeRTOS-based practice sessions.

-* Visual Studio Code (VS Code) with the [Ac6 Zephyr Workbench extension](https://zephyr-workbench.com) is used for Zephyr-based practice sessions
+Simplicity Studio 5, abbreviated as SSv5 hereinafter, can be installed on Linux, Apple macOS (Arm or Intel) and Microsoft Windows.

-Each of these development environments is installed in a [Linux Mint](https://linuxmint.com) Virtual Machine (VM).
-Using a virtual machine allows to isolate the specific configuration from other projects.
-A drawback is that the host computer must be powerful enough and must have more memory.
+The sections below explain how to create a Linux virtual machine (VM) so that the configuration specific to SSv5 can be isolated from your other projects.
+A drawback is that the host PC must be powerful enough and must have enough memory (a minimum of 8 GB must be assigned to the VM).

-RTOS practice sessions were initially developed for FreeRTOS.
-All of them are currently in the process of being ported to Zephyr.

-#### Simplicity Studio

-The construction of the associated VM is presented [here](https://github.com/PascalBod/lm-efr32-simplicityStudio).

-#### VS Code

-The construction of the associated VM is presented [here](https://github.com/PascalBod/lm-zephyr).

-> [!NOTE]
-> Of course, VS Code can be installed in the VM where Simplicity Studio has been installed.
+You can also decide on installing SSv5 directly on the OS of your PC.
+In this case, you can refer to [the instructions provided by Silicon Labs](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-getting-started/install-ss-5-and-software).
+But be prepared to possibly have to spend some time tinkering with your setup on your own :-)

 ### Hardware